How do I get ING's additional Savings Maximiser variable rate?

 How can I opt out of ING Pocket Perks?

 You can opt out of receiving personalised ING Pocket Perks offers, or communications about them, by opting out of receiving marketing from ING.
+To opt out of these offers, you will need to find a recent marketing email from ING and press 'Unsubscribe' at the bottom of the email.

 However, ING Pocket Perks will continue to operate on your account and you will receive cashback if you happen to qualify for an offer that is available to you.